eonsparks/linear-regression/README.md

 ## Simple Linear Regression

 Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous variables:
-- One variable, denoted as X, is regarded as the predictor, explanatory, or independent variable.
+- One variable, denoted as X, the variable being used to make the predictions(independent variable)
-- The other variable, denoted as Y, is regarded as the response, outcome, or dependent variable.
+- The other variable, denoted as Y, the variable that is being predicted(dependent variable)

 ### Concept